 Breaking it wide open

 There are a few really meaty exposés that have happened this year on what’s been going on in the climate science community around the issue of AGW.
-One of them I’ll include here is a video of a presentation by Dr. Richard Lindzen, a climate scientist at MIT.
-The presentation was sponsored by the Competitive Enterprise Institute.
+One of them I’ll include here is a presentation by Dr. Richard Lindzen, a climate scientist at MIT.
+It was sponsored by the Competitive Enterprise Institute.
 In addition, he also addressed an issue related to what Sagan talked about: the lack of critical thinking on the part of leaders and decision makers.
 Instead there are appeals to authority.

 Up until a few hundred years ago, we in the West appealed to authority–monarchs and popes–for answers about how we should be governed, and how we should live.
 Thousands of years ago, the geometers (meaning “earth measurers”) of Egypt, who could measure and calculate angles so that great structures could be built, were worshipped.
 Temples were built for them.
 What created democracy was an appeal to rational argument among the people.
 A significant part of this came from habits formed in the discipline of science.
 Unfortunately with today’s social/political/intellectual environment, to discuss the climate issue rationally is to, in effect, commit heresy!
-The main reason I’m showing this video is to show the unscientific thinking that is passing for legitimate reasoning.
-This is what Lindzen talks about, along with a little of the science of climate.
+What Lindzen showed in his presentation is the unscientific thinking that is passing for legitimate reasoning in climate science, along with a little of the science of climate.

-I can vouch for most of the “trouble areas” that Dr. Lindzen talks about in these videos, with regard to the arguments warmists make, because I have seen them as I have studied this issue for myself, and discussed it with others.
+I can vouch for most of the “trouble areas” that Dr. Lindzen talks about, with regard to the arguments warmists make, because I have seen them as I have studied this issue for myself, and discussed it with others.
 It’s as disconcerting as it looks.

 The sense I get after looking at the global warming debate for a while is there’s disagreement between warmists and skeptics about where we are along the logarithmic curve for CO2 impact, and what coefficient should be applied to it.
 What Lindzen says, though, is that the idea of a “tipping point” with respect to CO2 is spurious, because you don’t get “tipping points” in situations with diminishing returns, which is what the logarithmic model tells us we will get.
 Some might ask, “Okay, but what about the positive feedbacks from water vapor and other greenhouse gases?”
 Well, I think Lindzen answered that with the data he gathered.